ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/PythonProject.md

 We create a new module file for plotting as it is a different type of task to reading in the data and it is good practice to separate different tasks into different modules to keep your package organised.

 ```
+import matplotlib.pyplot as plt
+from numpy import radians

 def molleweide_plot(df):
     # Plot the pulsars
     fig = plt.figure(figsize=(6, 4))